JordanJefferson/azure-network-protocols/README.md

 <br>

-Wireshark traffic and Different commands in SSH.
+Observed SSH traffic and executed commands.
 ![image](https://github.com/user-attachments/assets/a7b1b76f-e845-47d9-a12b-0737a862d325)
-Type ‘exit’ and press [Enter] to exit the SSH connection.
+Typed ‘exit’ and pressed [Enter] to exit the SSH connection.

 <br>
 <br>

-<h4>7.
+<h4>6.
 Observe DHCP traffic</h4>

 Filter dhcp traffic in Wireshark and use "ipconfig /renew" in PowerShell to attempt to issue a new ip address.